1024AILab/MambaUIE/README.md

 </p>

-## MambaUIE: Unraveling the Ocean's Secrets with Only 2.8 FLOPs
+## MambaUIE: Unraveling the Ocean's Secrets with Only 2.8 GFLOPs

 ### [[Paper](https://arxiv.org/abs/2404.13884)]